icebox827/raven/README.md

 - Open a terminal
 - Clone the repo by typing that command `git clone https://github.com/icebox827/raven`
 - Run `bundle install` in your terminal
+- Run `db:create` in your terminal to create the database
 - Run `db:migrate` in your terminal to migrate the database
 - Run `rails s`
 - Start adding users, and create events